 Adrian and Jeremy are the two smiling men behind The Food Gays, a blog that focuses on bright and colorful recipes you’ll want to eat with your eyes first.
 What began as a hobby in 2012 has transformed into a way of life for both – with Jeremy successfully completing his training from the Baking and Pastry Arts program at VCC in 2014, and now working as a full-time baker.
 For Adrian, it’s the styling and photography that he loves the most.
 Together, the duo now run their own Social Media company, and also offer recipe development, food photography and styling under their brand.

 Adrian and Jeremy’s work has been featured on The Huffington Post, food52, The Kitchn, and Vitamin Daily.
 They are also contributing editors for The Feed Feed.

-Sofia is the relentless experimenter, mess maker, and picture taker behind From the Land we Live on – a food blog focused on sharing ideas and seasonal recipes inspired by ingredients found close to home.
-She’s also a holistic nutritionist, a software developer and an amateur urban gardener, enjoying her many vocational hats.
-When not doing any of the above, she can often be found feasting on cheese samples at local farmer’s markets, picking fruit trees, or eating ice cream.
+Sofia is the relentless experimenter, mess maker, and picture taker behind From the Land we Live on – a food blog focused on sharing recipes inspired by seasonal ingredients and a never-ending quest for something interesting and new.
+She can most often be found standing on her kitchen counter (with a camera in-hand), writing software, reading cookbooks, growing vegetables, or riding her bike in search of the best ice cream.

 Sophie Bourdon is a recipe developer, photographer, writer and holistic nutritionist based in Montreal, Quebec.
 She is the founder of The Green Life, a bilingual blog focused on plant-based recipes and holistic living.
 Although she shares everything from savoury to sweet on her blog, desserts are Sophie’s favourite thing to make.